 The fates of the western and eastern halves of the Roman Empire were dramatically different.
 Throughout the fourth and fifth centuries the eastern half of the Roman Empire continued to thrive and was able to repel various "barbarian" invasions.
 The western half went into decline, gradually losing territory to the various groups that were moving across the Western Roman Empire's borders.

 An assortment of groups including the Goths, Vandals and Huns took over the western half of the Roman Empire.
-Rome was sacked twice, first by the Goths in A.D.
+Ancient Rome was sacked twice, first by the Goths in A.D.
 410 and then by the Vandals in A.D.
 455. In A.D.
 476 the Western Roman Empire officially ceased to exist.

 Related: Why did Rome fall?